nextensio/agent/go/platforms/apple/README.md

 ## Two Processes and files

-- nxtapp - is the main app responsible for the storyboard (aka UI), system configuration and tunnel on/off trigger
+- NextensioApp - is the main app responsible for the storyboard (aka UI), system configuration and tunnel on/off trigger
-- nxtTunnel - is the tunnel provider process to handle tunnel packet flow.
+- NextensioPacketTunnel - is the tunnel provider process to handle tunnel packet flow.
 Main functions are startTunnel() and stopTunnel()
-- ViewController.swift and PacketProviderTunnel.swift are the two main files that handle the configuration and packet flow
+- Files ViewController.swift and PacketProviderTunnel.swift are the two main files that handle the configuration and packet flow
 - Two methods to connect to local agent, 1. through exposing tun fd and WG adaptor, 2.
 Socket.swift is a raw socket class to connect to local agent (this is WIP)